 Sport Class LW 12: This sport class includes skiers with normal or only slightly decreased trunk function and leg impairments.
 Skiers with leg impairments in Sport Classes LW 1-4 often also fit this sport class, so that they can choose if they want to ski sitting or standing in the beginning of their career.

-Sport Class B3: The B3 sport class profile describes the least severe visual impairment eligible for Alpine Skiing.
+Sport Class B3: The B3 sport class profile describes the least severe vision impairment eligible for Para alpine skiing.
 Eligible athletes either have a restricted visual field of less than 40 degrees diameter or a low visual acuity.

-In IPC Alpine Skiing, you will see athletes with visual impairment skiing with a guide.
+In Para alpine skiing, you will see athletes with vision impairment skiing with a guide.
 The guide skis in front of the athlete and verbally gives directions to the athlete.